Getting Your Service Area Business Ranked Locally For the Locations You Serve

 Each listing should contain geographic and product/service keywords.
 As you perform more service calls in a particular area, that page grows into a highly authoritative, keyword-rich, and geographically focused page that will rank and knock your competitors off their perch.

 Of course, adding these listings manually is a time commitment, but well worth it.
-There’s also this handy and inexpensive tool that reduces the process to filling out a simple form.
+There’s also this handy and inexpensive tool that reduces the process of filling out a simple form.
 In one or two minutes you hit the submit button and the tool automatically formats and publishes all the keyword-rich content right to your geographic landing page.

 Need Help Getting Ranked in the Cities or Geographies Your Business Serves?